- Future Students

 Course Requirements (for your application to be considered complete, you must meet/submit the following requirements)

-- Applicants must meet the admission requirements.
-Instructor consent is required
+- Applicants must meet the admission requirements and be in good academic standing.
+Instructor content is also required.

 Completed and signed application